 Basil is easily grown from seed or from tip cuttings of overwintered plants.
 Because basil is sensitive to cold temperatures, seeds germinate and grow best when the media temperature is at least 70 degrees.
 Seeds will germinate in about 5-7 days.
-If sowing seed indoors to grow transplants for later use out in the garden, allow about 3-4 weeks to produce transplants suitable for transplanting to the garden well after the frost free date and when soil temperatures are at least 60 degrees and above.
+If sowing seed indoors to grow transplants for later use out in the garden, allow about 3-4 weeks to produce transplants suitable for transplanting well after the frost free date and when soil temperatures are at least 60 degrees and above.
 Cold soil and air temperatures can stunt basil growth and can even cause damage and blackened leaves at 50 degrees.
 Basil prefers a sunny location, and a soil that is well supplied with organic matter and is fertile.
 Basil also likes to be kept well-watered.
 Poorly prepared soils that are low in nutrients result in slow growing basil that is not very flavorful.
-Basil is excellent as a decorative/culinary herb in containers on the patio, balcony or in the garden.
+Basil is excellent as a decorative/culinary herb inpatio or balcony containers or in the garden.

 Limited harvesting of the leaves can start on young plants and as they get larger, individual leaves as well as tips of the plants can be harvested.
 Pinching the tips of stems encourages a bushy plant and more leaf growth resulting in a round plant full of aromatic basil.
-Flower buds of basil should be removed by pinching as soon as you see them form.
+Basil flower buds should be removed by pinching as soon as you see them form.
 Leaving them on the plant will affect the flavor of the leaves.

 Basil picked for use in the kitchen is best held in a glass of water at room temperature.
 Putting basil in the refrigerator results in discolored and unattractive leaves.
 Basil is easily dried for storing and future use.
 It is used to flavor soups, stews, tomato dishes, meat, game, fish, egg dishes, herb butters and herb vinegars.